Technology-Notes/nvidia-docker-wiki/Using-nvidia-docker-plugin.md

 1. NVIDIA driver installation needs to live on the same partition as the volume directory of the Docker plugin.
 `nvidia-docker-plugin` internally needs to create hard links to some driver files.
 Because of this, you need the NVIDIA driver (usually found under `/usr`) to be on the same partition as the Docker plugin volume directory (`/var` by default).
-Possible workarounds includes installing your NVIDIA driver at a different location (see ``--advanced-options`` of the installer) or changing your plugin volume directory (see `nvidia-docker-plugin -v`)
+Possible workarounds includes installing your NVIDIA driver at a different location (see ``--advanced-options`` of the installer) or changing your plugin volume directory (see `nvidia-docker-plugin -d`)

 **It is not recommended** to place the `nvidia-docker-plugin` volume directory under the same directory structure as the NVIDIA drivers (i.e. `/usr/lib`, `/usr/lib64` ...).
 This is due to the NVIDIA installer performing checks for conflicting files before performing an upgrade.